kzrl/checkgoself/README.md

     testserver

-A quick and dirty webserver listening on port 4242.
-It prints the contents of the request to STDOUT.
+A simple webserver listening on port 4242.
+It prints the contents of the request to STDOUT and HTTP 200 status to clients.
 Used to verify that checkgoself is making Alarm GET requests properly